 The guy’s checkered pants reminded me of one of my many arch rivals in high school.
 The checkers were multi-colored, of course, but some of those colors were pink, and my arch rivals wore pink.
 I hated this ad exec.
 I hated him in the same manner I hated my arch rivals.
 The ad exec wore sensible shoes, chic eyeglasses, and he wore his hair in a coif.
 He was also a people person that knew how to relate to the folks, and I hated him before he said twenty words.

 Seinfeld might be my favorite show of all time.
 I found the character’s peculiar demands for hygienic excellence hilarious, until I witnessed two grown men discuss their superiority on the matter and form a friendship on that basis.
-They both agreed that the common habits of their fellow man were gross, they both agreed that one particular person, that all three of us knew, was gross, and they agreed that our employer’s bathroom was an absolute cesspool of germs.
-I laughed in the middle of this discussion, in the same manner I laughed at the Seinfeld character’s obsessive quirks, but these two men weren’t laughing.
+They both agreed that the common habits of their fellow man were gross, they both agreed that one particular person, familiar to the three of us, was gross, and they agreed that our employer’s bathroom was an absolute cesspool of germs.
+I laughed in the middle of this discussion, in the same manner I laughed at the Seinfeld’s obsessive quirks, but these two men weren’t laughing.
 They had smiles, but they were beaming smiles, the kind of smiles that one gives in recognition of finding a like-minded soul at long last.

-“Do you know what’s in that?” a friend of mine asked me, as I approached our table with a strawberry shake in hand.
+“Do you know what’s in that?” a friend of mine asked as I approached our table with a strawberry shake in hand.

 “Find your own truth,” was the advice author Ray Bradbury provided an aspiring, young writer on a radio call-in show.